 After early morning breakfast, you will start with a drive to Chele La Pass, one of Bhutan's highest road passes.
 On a clear day, the pass rewards you the mesmerizing view of Bhutan's second-highest peak, Mt.
 Jhomolhari, along with Jichu Drake and adjoining mountains to the North West.
 On the way, you will also encounter various pleasant sights such as a river, waterfall, rhododendron forest, and yaks grazing.
 You will also get a view of both Paro and Haa Valley.

 From Chele La Pass, you will gradually hike down along the rugged mountain road to the Kila Goemba, a cliffside oldest nunnery.
-In the early ninth century, Drupthob Choeje Norbu and Temba built this home for Buddhist nuns as a meditation site.
+Drupthob Choeje Norbu and Temba built this home for Buddhist nuns as a meditation site in the early ninth century.
 After admiring the simplicity and the awe-inspiring view of Paro Valley now, you will descend further and drive to Paro Valley.
-Overnight stay at Paro Valley.

-After breakfast, you will visit Paro Dzong or also known as Rinpung Dzong, or the Fortress of a Heap of Jewels.
+After breakfast, you will visit Paro Dzong, known as Rinpung Dzong, or the Fortress of a Heap of Jewels.
 It was built in the 15th century as a small fort.
 You will witness one of the finest examples of traditional Bhutanese architecture.
 Further, you will visit Ta Dzong, which is located above Rinpung Dzong on the bank of River Mangde.
-It is a conch-shaped fortress in Paro and one of the must-visit places in Paro valley for the inquisitive travelers in Bhutan.
+It is a conch-shaped fortress in Paro and one of the must-visit places in Paro valley for interested travelers in Bhutan.

 Likewise, another site worth visiting in Paro valley is Drugyel Dzong, another famous archaeological site in Bhutan.
 It lies on a ridge in the upper Paro Valley.
 However, you can also opt to hike to Drakharpo Monastery, a popular Bhutanese pilgrimage site.
 You can drive to Shaba, and from here, it will take one hour hike to reach the monastery.
 Here you can witness the miraculous footprint of Guru Rinpoche.